juji-io/datalevin/doc/install.md

 code that should not appear in a regular JVM library.
 See also this [note](https://github.com/juji-io/datalevin/tree/master/native#compiling-datalevin-dependency-to-native-image).

-Note: only Graalvm version 21.3.0 works for now, see [issue](https://github.com/oracle/graal/issues/4771)
+Note: only Graalvm version 21.3.0 works for now, see [issue](https://github.com/oracle/graal/issues/5615).
+We are going to switch to a different native binding to address the problem.

 ## Command Line Tool